 If you visit the Christmas Markets in Luxembourg, I hope you have a great time!

-And if you’re not sure whether it’s the right destination for you at Christmas, have you considered Paris?
-There are some great Christmas Markets there also.
+And if you’re not sure whether it’s the right destination for you at Christmas, there are some great Paris Christmas Markets to choose from.
+And there’s also a really fun and festive Christmas Market in Amsterdam.

 Finally, if you’re buying Christmas presents for a travel fan (or if you are one and your family and friends are asking for ideas for you), check out my list of ideas for travel stocking stuffers and small gift ideas for travel lovers.